Shortcut Docs allows for free form documentation, ideation, and collaboration in an easy-to-use document editor.

 - A labeled group that Docs can be added to (similar to how an Epic houses Stories).

-What is Doc Permissions?
+What are Doc Permissions?

 Do you have sensitive information that you want to restrict access to?
-Well now you can in Docs!
+Well, now you can in Docs!
 Doc Owners can choose to assign Doc Access by selecting the dropdown menu at the top-right of the page.
 Choose between Workspace-wide, Shared (with specific teammates), or Private (only visible to you).

 The Blocks Toolbar